dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

     context => ShouldQueryHandlerBeValidated(context.ServiceType));
 {{< / highlight >}}

-The applied predicate is evaluated just once per closed generic `IQueryHandler<TQuery, TResult>` type, so there is no performance loss in registering such a conditional decorator (or at least, with Simple Injector there isn't).
+The applied predicate is evaluated just once per closed-generic `IQueryHandler<TQuery, TResult>` type, so there is no performance loss in registering such a conditional decorator (or at least, with Simple Injector there isn't).
 As I said, your mileage may vary when using other DI libraries.

-I’ve been using this model for some time now but there is one thing that struck me early on—everything in the system is either a query or a command and if we want, we can model every single operation in this way.
+I’ve been using this model for some time now but there is one thing that struck me early on—everything in the system is either a query or a command and if you want, you can model every single operation in this way.
 But do we really want to?
 No, definitely not, mostly because it doesn’t always result in the most readable code.
 Take a look at this example:

 {{< highlight csharp >}}
 private IQueryHandler<GetCurrentUserIdQuery, int> userHandler;